Devlander-Software/issue-labler/README.md

 ## Installation Instructions

-To use this action in your repository, you don’t need to manually copy any YAML files.
+To use this action in your repository, you don't need to manually copy any YAML files.
 Follow these simple steps to integrate this action into your project:

 ### Step 1: Create a Workflow File